Sravyamartha/Sales-Insights-Data-Analysis-Project-using-Power-BI/README.md

 accurate, consistent, and ready for analysis.
 Below are the detailed steps involved in our data cleaning and ETL process:

-**Step 1: Connect to MySQL Database with PowerBI Desktop**- The journey begins by establishing a connection between our MySQL database and PowerBI Desktop.
+**Step 1: Connect to MySQL Database with PowerBI Desktop**- It starts by establishing a connection between our MySQL database and PowerBI Desktop.
 This connection serves as the bridge through which raw data is accessed, setting the stage for comprehensive analysis.

 **Step 2: Load Data into Power BI Desktop**-
 During this step, all tables created within the database are loaded into Power BI Desktop.
 This loading process establishes a seamless connection with the SQL database, pulling in all the records and populating the Power BI environment.
 The integration of data from the source to Power BI is fundamental for subsequent analysis and visualization.